 Aidan’s Newborn Mini Session

-Once again we were back a few weeks later when Aidan developed a nasty virus.
+Once again we were back in hospital a few weeks later when Aidan developed a nasty virus.
 This was very scary as initially they thought he had sepsis.
 Thankfully he quickly perked up (as you can see from the photos), so after a couple of nights stay we were on day release and back home.
-Thankfully although Aidan has been poorly since, we haven’t had to be admitted.
+Although Aidan has been poorly since, we haven’t had to be admitted.
 It made me appreciate our NHS even more than before.

 We enjoyed a lovely family Christmas.
 It was Aidan’s first appearance on our annual Family Christmas card, which made it all the more special.
-My lovely sister in law took a family photo of us which meant so much as at that point we had only taken one.
-Aidan was 4 months, so really starting to interact with people, especially Elliott.
+My lovely sister-in-law took a family photo of us, which meant so much as at that point we had only taken one.
+Aidan was then 4 months, so really starting to interact with people, especially Elliott.
 Seeing my two little ones play together is the most beautiful thing in the world to me.

 Easter Mini Session

 Not too long after I took the Easter photos, lockdown happened, which mean the Easter Minis couldn’t go ahead.
 Having a baby and running a business during lockdown is not easy.
 Lockdown was hard on so many people but I fully understood how much it was needed.
-I was thankful that I was still able to take the milestone photos of Aidan I still desperately wanted.
+I was thankful that I could take the milestone photos of Aidan I still desperately wanted.
 At the start of lockdown Aidan was turning 6 months.
-Together with other suppliers Lindsay and I set up a support group to help those mums and mums-to-be in and around Woking.
-You can join it here..
+Together with other suppliers, Lindsay and I set up a support group to help those mums and mums-to-be in and around Woking.

 Aidan’s Sitter Session